testo301/Capstone15/README.md

 For SSD Inception a new pipeline config file was used, given known bug in the original one.
 [New config for inception](https://github.com/developmentseed/label-maker/blob/94f1863945c47e1b69fe0d6d575caa0b42aa8d63/examples/utils/ssd_inception_v2_coco.config)

-The loss plots can be observed by using the following command and pasting the generated address to the browser on the local machine.
+The illustrative loss plots can be observed by using the following command and pasting the generated address to the browser on the local machine.
 ```
 tensorboard --logdir=models/research/object_detection/models
 ```